Soliplex Agents

 - Supports all agent types (fs, scm, webdav, web) in a single manifest

-- Shared configuration (metadata, extensions, workflow settings)
+- Shared configuration (metadata, extensions, haiku-rag load config)

 - Stale document removal (